 Last year, when I recovered from depression, I was looking for a job but I was aimless.
-I applied for numerous jobs — counsellor, data analyst, librarian, curriculum designer etc and I didn’t know what I wanted to do for a living.
+I applied for numerous jobs — counselor, data analyst, librarian, curriculum designer, etc and I didn’t know what I wanted to do for a living.
 The only thing I knew is I didn’t want to go back and be an accountant or an animator.

 I didn’t get a reply for most of my applications.
 And thankfully, I didn’t!
 Otherwise, I would have been stuck in yet another job which I didn’t want to do.